 Elana Dunkelman is a Toronto based film, tv and voice actor.
-Recent credits include Star Trek (CBS), Feel the Beat (Netflix), Transplant (Sphere media/CTV) and a secret video game project for Ubisoft.
-She is also the Canadian campaign voice for Subway Restaurants.
-She owns and operates the self tape studio Sumach Studios in downtown Toronto.
-She is always honoured to be entrusted with coaching and filming an actors performance for their auditions.
-Elana is thrilled to be part of this panel and is excited to see the supremely talented rising stars.
+Recent credits include The Bold Type (Freeform), Transplant (Sphere media/CTV/NBC) and the lead role in Immortals Fenyx Rising (Ubisoft Quebec).
+She is also the Canadian announcer voice for Subway Restaurants.
+Since Covid-19 she has been coaching actors virtually via her self tape studio “Sumach Studios”.
+She is always honoured to be entrusted with coaching and filming an actor’s performance for their auditions.
+Elana is thrilled to be back as a judge and is excited to see the supremely talented rising stars!

 Eric Bizzarri is an award-winning filmmaker residing in Toronto, Ontario.
 His short film The Shallow End received the Best Fiction Film and Best Editing Awards at York University’s Cinesiege 2016.
 The film also received Best Film at The 2016 Hamilton Music and Film Festival and was a semi-finalist at The 2016 Los Angeles Cinefest.
 His latest film, Cold Hands, was an Official Selection of The 2017 Hamilton Film Festival and was nominated for Best Student Short Film.
 The film was also an Official Selection of the 2018 Canada Independent Film Festival in Montreal, where it took home the Special Jury Prize for Best Canadian Short Film.
 In addition to festivals, Cold Hands has screened at several high schools and universities in Canada to promote awareness and facilitate conversation in support of victims and survivors of sexual assault.
 Cold Hands has received distribution and is now streaming on Revry, an online streaming service showcasing LGBTQ Content and Content made by LGBTQ Filmmakers.
 With a passion to empower fellow young filmmakers, in 2014 Eric Co-Founded and became the Artistic Director of the Future of Film Showcase (fofs.ca), a film festival based in Toronto that screens short films by Canadian filmmakers aged 30 and younger.
 The festival is sponsored by Cineplex Entertainment and hosted at The ScotiaBank Theatre Toronto in May of each year.
 Eric Bizzarri is a graduate of York University with a Bachelors Degree of Fine Arts in Film Production with Honours.